Helicopter Tours from Hilo

 Infants: There is no minimum age for these flights.
 The fare rules are the same as for airlines.
 Children under the age of 2 are free in a lap, and children 2 and older pay regular fare and receive a seat in the helicopter.

 Reservations: Advanced reservations required and we recommend booking this a month or more before your arrival.
 A credit card is required to secure your space.
-Paradise Helicopters charges your credit card at the time your seats are reserved.
-Blue Hawaiian Helicopters charges your credit card on the day of your flight.
+Paradise Helicopters and Blue Hawaiian Helicopters charge your credit card at the time your seats are reserved.

 Minimum Notice for Cancellations / Changes: At least 48 hours before the start of the event.